 The nightlife in certain areas of Florida rivals that of any region in the world.
 Subsequently, citizens of the state’s metropolitan areas have seen a dramatic rise in illegal drug trafficking in recent years.
 Areas like Jacksonville, Tampa, Orlando, Miami and other areas heavily laden with bars and nightclubs have seen the most dramatic shift.
 These drugs include, but are not limited to:

 Once basically limited to large cities and universities, this partiers’ drug of choice has recently made its way to smaller towns and high schools.
-With distribution elements ranging from Dutch and Belgian groups to Caribbean gangs to Caucasian teens from the suburbs, the use and sale of ecstasy in Florida has officially become a problem for ALL of its citizens.
-No longer confined to the nightclubs and bars, ecstasy is often sold to (and by) more affluent teenagers and adolescents, but is on the rise among other socioeconomic blocks as well.
+With distribution elements ranging from Dutch and Belgian groups to Caribbean gangs to Caucasian teens from the suburbs, the use and sale of molly in Florida has officially become a problem for ALL of its citizens.
+No longer confined to the nightclubs and bars, molly is often sold to (and by) more affluent teenagers and adolescents, but is on the rise among other socioeconomic blocks as well.

 The prescription drug-abuse market in Florida has escalated to a critical point.
 It is a threat to teenagers, pain medication recipients, the elderly and the middle-aged, just to name a few.
 With oxycodone derivatives being the most commonly abused example, other drugs like hydrocodone and benzodiazepines pose a threat if not prescribed and ingested according to proper medical guidelines.
 The biggest offenders of illegal prescription drug distribution tend to be adolescents and teens from the suburbs.
 They have a captive consumer base within their schools and social circles, and often steal the medication from those who really need it to either sell the drugs, or abuse themselves.

 Smuggled and distributed by a number of international trafficking groups, the accessibility of heroin in Florida has rendered it a more serious problem than ever.
-The two prevailing forms of Heroin in Florida come from Mexico and South America.
+The two prevailing forms of heroin in Florida come from Mexico and South America.
 Heroin comes into the state via air and water vessels, and its street-level distribution is largely controlled by South American factions.
 It is a horribly addictive drug that mandates swift and responsible treatment, requiring rehab centers in the areas where abuse has come to be the most common like in Miami and Jacksonville.
 Recovery starts with treatment; treatment starts with more rehab centers.

 Florida remains arguably the most vulnerable state in the union to the perils of the illegal drug trade.
 The shipping and maritime industries that were established to ensure economic prosperity and accessibility to foreign goods are being used to cripple Florida with an overflow of addictive and illegal substances.
 This coupled with the nightlife found in the state’s larger metropolitan areas have made Florida a haven for dealers, distributors and abusers.
 Along with heightened efforts from local and federal law enforcement, an atmosphere of help and treatment must be instituted to beat the problem at all levels.
 Floridians who unwittingly fall into the clutches of addiction need a place to get better.
 The solution starts with more quality treatment locations in Florida.